amoorecodes/Algoholism/README.md

 # Algoholism
-- An addiction to problem solving. \n- An activity that is more fun when shared.
+- An addiction to problem solving.
+- An activity that is more fun when shared.